MicrosoftDocs/visualstudio-docs/docs/debugger/debug-multiple-processes.md

 - If you attached the debugger to the current process, the debugger detaches from the process and leaves the process running.

-If you start debugging a process from a Visual Studio solution, attach to another process that is already running, and then choose **Stop Debugging**, the debugging session ends.
+If you start debugging a process from a Visual Studio solution, then attach to another process that is already running, and then choose **Stop Debugging**, the debugging session ends.
 The process that was started in Visual Studio ends, while the process you attached to keeps running.

+To control the way that **Stop Debugging** affects an individual process, in the **Processes** window, right-click a process, and then select or clear the **Detach when debugging stopped** check box.

 >[!NOTE]
->The **Break all processes when one process breaks** debugger option does not affect stopping debugging, or terminating and detaching from processes.
+>The **Break all processes when one process breaks** debugger option does not affect stopping, terminating, or detaching from processes.

-To control the way that **Stop Debugging** affects an individual process, in the **Processes** window, right-click a process, and then select or clear the **Detach when debugging stopped** check box.

 ###  Stop, terminate, and detach commands